High Cholesterol is a condition which does not always cause any outward physical symptoms, but can lead to serious illnesses, such as heart disease.

 What are the side effects?

 The most common side effects of statins include headache and stomach pain; however these may differ between specific products.
 Those associated with Ezetrol include stomachache, diarrhoea and tiredness.
-Refer to the relevant product pages for more information.
+Refer to the relevant product leaflet for more information.

 Can I take them with other medications?